GCipry3/GCipry3/README.md

 - 🌱 I’m currently learning **AWS**

-- 👨‍💻 All of my projects and experiences are available at [https://cipriangalbeaza.com/](https://cipriangalbeaza.com/)
+- 👨‍💻 All of my projects and experiences are available at my personal website [cipriangalbeaza.com](https://cipriangalbeaza.com/)

 - 📫 How to reach me **galbeazaciprian30@gmail.com** or on **[Linkedin](https://www.linkedin.com/in/ciprian-galbeaza-860316219)**